Mohammed-Al-Shayah/Wallets-App/README.md

 │       └── presentation/
 └── main.dart

-📸 Screenshots

-Add screenshots or a short screen recording here to showcase the wallet UI and main flows.

 🎯 Purpose

 This project was built to showcase my ability to design and implement a real-world financial feature using Flutter, with a strong focus on clean code, architecture, and professional development standards.